 Over the past several years, I’ve held multiple different remote jobs working for forward-thinking, fast-growing companies that realized they didn’t need employees shuffling into a physical office every single day.

 But, I don’t need to tell you that… if you’re here, then you’re already convinced that finding the best remote jobs is your best next move.
-And in today’s guide, we’ll be breaking down all of the best remote jobs websites I’ve personally used to land six-figure gigs working from home.
+And in today’s guide, we’ll be breaking down all of the best remote jobs websites I’ve personally used to land six-figure gigs both working from home full-time and as a freelancer over the years.

 One of the most common questions I get from readers considering whether or not a remote job is right for them, is if they can actually still work for a great company and still earn a comparable income.
 Today, the answer is a resounding YES.